Walking down Burr Lane, Adeline now introduces us to a family she knew well, through her chapel ….

 Of the other daughters, Hannah married Yorkshire-born draper and widower Isaiah Cleminson and moved north to Durham County while Mary married general dealer Peter Daykin and lived in High Street, Ripley.

-The mother of all these children was bricklayer/builder John Brentnall, eldest child of William and Sarah (nee Beardsley), while their mother was born Hannah Hickton, at Greasley in 1788, the daughter of labourer John and Ann (nee Meakin).
+The father of all these children was bricklayer/builder John Brentnall, eldest child of William and Sarah (nee Beardsley), while their mother was born Hannah Hickton, at Greasley in 1785, the daughter of labourer John and Ann (nee Meakin).

-She died, aged 80, at Burr Lane on January 27th 1864, three days before her sister-in-law Mary (nee Brentnall) who lived in Pimlico with her husband, builder John Wheatley, and just three weeks after her daughter Hannah Cleminson.
+His wife Hannah died, aged 80, at Burr Lane on January 27th 1864, three days before her sister-in-law Mary (nee Brentnall) who lived in Pimlico with her husband, builder John Wheatley, and just three weeks after her daughter Hannah Cleminson.
 Both Hannahs were buried in Stanton Road Cemetery. .. and were, of course, two of the first burials there.

 And in the same lane were the Brown family.